pujanajmera/pycpet/README.md

 ## Examples

 Several examples are in the ```examples``` directory.
 Most of these are designed for running high-throughput, but can readily be done for single calculations.

+## Formatting

+Most of the code here requires well-formated PDB or PQR files.
+The formatting is as follows (see io.py for more details):

+PDB:
+- Up to the charge information, follow standard formatting: https://www.cgl.ucsf.edu/chimerax/docs/user/formats/pdbintro.html
+- For charge information, charges must be in columns 55-64 of each line, inclusive

+PQR:
+-